-- Materials why some are hard, others are brittle, some bend, some are strong.... - Fuels why they give so much energy, why some are so flammable, controlling pollution... - Patterns how to make sense of so much, so easily, when you know how. - Reactions so many ways of controlling them from explosions to rusting. - Making stuff plastics, perfumes, poisons, potassium... - Electrochemistry plating jewellery, batteries... - Plus loads of amazing experiments.
+- Chemistry is a key science in helping us understand the material world around us. - Materials why some are hard, others are brittle, some bend, some are strong. - Fuels why they give so much energy, why some are so flammable, controlling pollution. - Reactions so many ways of controlling them from explosions to rusting. - Making stuff plastics, perfumes, poisons, potassium. - Electrochemistry plating jewellery, batteries - Plus loads of amazing experiments.